 Orlando Sanford International

 Situated 45 minutes northeast of Orlando, Sanford’s popularity has waned from UK airlines in recent years.
-Sanford is still home to TUI flights from the UK during our summer months.
+Sanford is home to TUI flights from the UK during our summer months until 2022.
 With no direct links to Orlando, you need to be hiring a car if you fly here or it is a very expensive taxi or shuttle ride to your hotel.